-Our friend Evelyn makes a version of this smoked salmon dip, and it is outstanding!
-The first time we ever had it, Lenny was so wowed that is was salmon, as he thought it was carrot dip.
+Our friend Evelyn makes a version of this smoked salmon dip which is outstanding!
+The first time we had it, Lenny thought it was carrot dip.
 Silly guy!
-Then he was even more wowed when he found out it was made with luscious smoked salmon.
-During the holidays, we always have a crab feast with Evelyn and her family, guaranteed this will be on the table and in my mouth.
+When he found out it was smoked salmon he was wowed even more.
+During the holidays, we usually have a holiday dinner together an it is a guarantee this will be on the table.
 This year they are living in Spain, so we had to make it ourselves.
-No recipe in hand, so I tossed it together based on memory and flavor.
+No recipe in hand, so we tossed it together based on memory flavor.
 It came out perfect, and the two of us enjoyed it almost as much as we do when we are all together.

 Our New Years’ celebrations are somewhat up in the air right now.
 Typically, we stay in Boston to celebrate but decided to come home this year.
 We are tossing around a few ideas, a road trip to some wintery camping spot (brave), going to Vegas to do as they do in Vegas, maybe head to Los Angeles to see some friends, or maybe stay home.
-If we go with the latter, (or even the road-trip), this dip will definitely be served.
-It is creamy, smoky, fresh and a little bit spicy.
+If we go with the latter, or even the snowy camping trip, this smoked salmon dip will definitely be served.
+It is so creamy, smoky, and fresh tasting with a hint of spicy.
 Not to mention it is very elegant!

 - Bring the cream cheese to room temperature as it will make a smoother dip when mixed with the cream fraiche or sour cream.